SolarArbiter/SolarArbiter.github.io/usecases.md

 #### 1.C.
 Compare multiple forecasts to measurements {#uc1C}
 {: .anchor}

-**Use case narrative**: Framework users upload forecasts, select benchmark forecasts, or invite other users to share forecasts.
+**Use case narrative**: Framework users upload forecasts, select benchmark forecasts, or invite other users to share forecasts for a single location.
 Framework users upload corresponding data or select reference data, specify data filters, specify temporal averaging, and select metrics.
 The framework calculates metrics and provides a visual display of forecast performance and forecast errors for download, and a visual display comparing the forecasts.
 The framework user can share results with other users.

 **Requirements**: